Net Worth

 Williams, known for his passion and devotion to the team, sought to help secure Port Vale’s future growth and maintain its stability, recognizing that the club had faced numerous financial difficulties over the years.

-However, despite his sizable investment, Port Vale F.C. was unable to keep its head above water due to reported outstanding loan payments and unpaid tax bills, and therefore filed for administration in 2012.
-Nevertheless, that wasn’t the end for the club, as it was purchased later that year by Alchemy Investment Group in November for £1.25 million, rescuing it from administration and allowing it to continue as planned.
+Despite his sizable investment, Port Vale F.C. was unable to keep its head above water due to outstanding loan payments and unpaid tax bills, and therefore filed for administration in 2012.
+Nevertheless, that wasn’t the end for the club, as it was purchased by Alchemy Investment Group in November for £1.25 million later that year, rescuing it from administration and allowing it to continue as planned.

 Several years later, on January 26, 2024, the 49-year-old entertainer was recognized for his continual support and financial contributions to his childhood team when he was officially named Club President of Port Vale F.C.